The most successful punter in Indianapolis Colts history—Pat McAfee—has turned his mind toward comedy to “make the world a happier place.”

 Songs of Freedom explores three iconic voices of the 1960s—Joni Mitchell, Abbey Lincoln and Nina Simone—and the complex ways in which they call out to each other.
 Developed for Jazz at Lincoln Center by GRAMMY-winning drummer Ulysses Owens Jr—the performance will include powerful vocal performances by Alicia Olatuja, Joanna Majoko, and Theo Bleckmann.

 As the 2017 winner of the American Pianists Awards Classical Fellowship, Petersen becomes the APA's latest rising star to perform at Purdue, joining such contemporaries as Sean Chen, Eric Zuber, and Sullivan Fortner.
-Petersen was featured on the PBS special From the Top at Carnegie Hall and since gone on to graduate from Harvard and is currently pursuing a master's degree from Juilliard.
+Petersen was featured on the PBS special From the Top at Carnegie Hall and since gone on to graduate from Harvard and received a master's degree from Juilliard.

 World Without Us—an exhilarating monologue—is the latest visionary work from Belgian theatre collective Ontroerend Goed.
 In it, humans have suddenly, vanished—freeing the planet from traditional rules and orders, and prompting eons of biological change.
 Neither a political statement nor a parable meant to petrify us, World Without Us instead muses on a profound ode to human consciousness.

 Acclaimed vocalist, banjoist, and fiddler—Rhiannon Giddens—has a background in American roots and R&B music and was co-founder of the Grammy®-winning group the Carolina Chocolate Drops.
 Giddens' latest album, Freedom Highway, is a sonically diverse, 200-year journey through the power of African-American and Appalachian songcraft.